Next Start

 A wind turbine converts wind into electricity.
 The wind propels the turbine blades to rotate, and this rotation then spins the turbine's generator, which generates electricity.

-Wind turbines are typically found in wind farms, where many wind turbines are linked together and feed electric power into an electric power grid.
+Wind turbines are typically found on wind farms, where many wind turbines feed electric power into an electric power grid.
 Energy from wind can then be used to fuel homes, large buildings and even entire zip codes.

 Land-based wind